RandallDavis/roll20-roomScript/README.md

 In order to set the door images that will be created, put an image that you like on the page, select it, and type __!api-room roomDoorImageSet \<type\>__.
 The valid types are *open* and *closed*.
 From that point on, doors will be created like those images.

-#Cleanup

-As the room gets redrawn, it will have old dynamic lighting lines that it doesn't need any more.
-Roll20's API doesn't allow these lines to be deleted automatically, so they have to be trashed by hand.
-When lines are no longer needed, they are moved to the upper left of the GM layer.
-All of these can be selected at once (by dragging over them) and then deleted.

 #Removing a side

 To remove a side, select the room and type __!api-room roomRemoveSide \<side\>__.